studio8502/studio8502.github.io/index.md

 - Simple-to-use GPIO "user port" for custom hardware and peripherals

 AESIR is currently in prototyping, but on release, full schematics and Gerber files will be made available under an open license, and kits and premade versions will be for sale on our Tindie store.

+### WME64

+The WME64 is a ZiModem-based modem emulator for the Commodore C64, C128, and VIC-20, which uses modern wireless networking to get your retrocomputer on the Internet.
+It works as a standard user port modem, from 2400-9600 baud (depending on hardware limits).

+### Custom C64 Cartridges

+We also make custom ROM cartridges for the C64; these can contain any number of single-load .PRG files, up to a total of 1024KB, booting the C64 into a menu to select which file gets loaded into memory and run.
+These cartridges come in a custom-designed 3D printed case, with a large, full-colour label designed by the customer.

+### Third-Party Products

+We also make and sell products designed by others where licenses permit.
+See our Tindie store for what's available at present, as the inventory changes often.